Introduction

 7. Rims and Hubcaps Transformed Into Decorative Pieces

-Car rims and hub caps are often overlooked in the recycling process, but hold promise as decorative opportunities.
+Car rims and hubcaps are often overlooked in the recycling process, but they hold great potential for decorative projects.
 Polished rims make great wall art or can be mounted as mirrors.
 Hub caps are circular and can be mounted to be used for clock faces or garden art.
 Sometimes, rims are welded together to be fire pits or outdoor tables.

 These parts are made of durable materials, designed to withstand heat and weather.
-With a little creativity, what used to hold a tire can be reused, showing off and used as a place to gather in a patio or backyard gathering spot.
+With a little creativity, what once held a tire can become a striking centerpiece for patios or backyard seating areas.

 Also Read: 20 Amazing Facts About Scrap Car Recycling